time-palominodb/PalominoClusterTool/README.md

 How to Use It
 =============

-1. Allocate cluster nodes
+   1. Allocate cluster nodes, ensure root@node is available to your Management machine
+   1. On your Management machine, collect all database-related packages
-1. Pick your database architecture
+   1. Decide your distribution, cluster configuration software, and database architecture
-1. Give roles to the nodes
+   1. Enter [ConfigManager]/[Distribution] directory, edit INI and YAML files
-1. Ask PalominoClusterTool to generate cluster config within Ansible/Chef/Puppet
+   1. Ask PalominoClusterTool to generate your cluster
-1. Configure Ansible/Chef/Puppet (if not already done)
-1. Kick off Ansible/Chef/Puppet job to build cluster

 What is it?